By Melanie Lockwood Herman

 Risk Priorities Worth Fighting For

 The following are examples of singular risk priorities that could galvanize a team and bring focus to everything else you’re trying to accomplish in your risk function.
-Choose one—or better yet—craft your own to define your team’s singular risk priority for 2021.
+Choose one—or better yet—craft your own to define your team’s singular risk priority for this year.

 - Bringing a risk-aware lens to every important decision we make this year.